Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

   3. You should now have a copy of the original repository in your GitHub account.

 ## Credits ##
----

 ### Code ###

 * [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/): Used to structure the website with the "Grid system" and import JavaScript elements.
 * [Fancybox](https://cdnjs.com/libraries/fancybox): JavaScript library used to create a slideshow in the website's gallery.
 * [How to create Responsive LightBox Gallery with Bootstrap 4](https://www.youtube.com/watch?v=k-RtYiiB47E&ab_channel=webseotips): HTML code used to allow Fancybox gallery to function correctly.
-* [Whiskey Drop - Code Institute](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/tree/master/04-BeyondBootstrap/03-cleaning_up_our_content): Used as a point of reference to build the webisite's Homepage.
+* [Whiskey Drop - Code Institute](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/tree/master/04-BeyondBootstrap/03-cleaning_up_our_content): Used as a point of reference to build the website's Homepage.
 * [Resume Project - Code Institute](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/13-styling-personal-info-items): Used as a point of reference to build the Website's Contact page.
+* [Stack Overflow](https://stackoverflow.com/): Used as source for HTML and CSS code used solve certain issues thoughout the project (credits provided beside each specific line of code).

 ### Content ###